Streetlight Manifesto: 2003-2004: Everything Goes Numb

 Streetlight Manifesto's first recording consisted of a four-track demo EP, featuring the songs "Everything Went Numb", "Point/Counterpoint", "The Saddest Song" and "We Are the Few", all of which were re-recorded for their debut album.
 The line-up that recorded the demo consisted almost entirely of musicians from Bandits of the Acoustic Revolution: Josh Ansley (bass guitar), Jamie Egan (trombone and trumpet), Tomas Kalnoky (guitar and vocals), Stuart Karmatz (drums), Dan Ross (alto and baritone saxophone) and Pete Sibilia (tenor saxophone).
 The band was signed to Victory Records, the same label as Catch 22.

 After the demo was recorded Karmatz left and was replaced by Paul Lowndes and Jim Conti took the place of Pete Sibilia.
 This line-up then recorded Everything Goes Numb, but changed again before the band could perform any live shows.
 Jamie Egan played both trumpet and trombone while recording, but as he would not be able to do this live, Mike Soprano joined on trombone.
-Paul Lowndes had no intention to tour and was replaced by Chris Thatcher.
+Paul Lowndes resigned as drummer and was replaced by Chris Thatcher.